 Turkey maintains strong relations with Russia, Georgia, Bulgaria and other Black Sea countries and is a leader in the Black Sea Economic Cooperation (BSEC) forum.
 Turkey acts as an important link in the East-West Energy Corridor, bringing the Caspian energy to Europe and world markets.
 It supported the territorial integrity of Georgia in the 2008 conflict with Russia.
 It took steps to improve its relations with Armenia, when President Gül made an historic visit to Yerevan in 2008 and in October 2009 Turkey and Armenia signed Protocols that, when ratified by both countries, are intended to lead to the normalisation of relations.

 Turkey has long sought full entry into the European Union (EU) and achieved a Customs Union with it at the beginning of 1996.
-In October 2005, six years after declaring it a candidate for membership, the EU opened accession negotiations with Turkey.
-Eleven chapters have been opened for negotiation so far, and one of them has been provisionally closed.
-The EU has suspended 18 of the 35 chapters on the agenda for Turkey’s accession negotiations, partly due to Turkey’s failure to open its ports and airports to the Republic of Cyprus, a necessary requirement to extend Turkey’s customs union with the EU to the member states who joined in 2004.
-Some EU members are opposed to Turkey’s membership of the EU, in some cases reflecting EU “enlargement fatigue”; more recently this has also been mirrored in falling Turkish popular support for EU accession, reinforced by comparisons between the strength of the Turkish and the euro zone’s ongoing economic difficulties.
+In October 2005, six years after declaring it a candidate for membership, the EU opened accession negotiations with Turkey and these are ongoing.
+Some EU members are opposed to Turkey’s membership of the EU, in some cases reflecting EU “enlargement fatigue”; more recently this has also been mirrored in falling Turkish popular support for EU accession.

 A substantial economic reform program was undertaken within the scope of an IMF stand-by arrangement, following a major economic crisis in 2001 (when the economy contracted by 9.5 per cent).
 Successful implementation of the stand-by program accompanied by structural reforms especially in banking, the financial sector, social security and taxation saw the vulnerabilities in the economy decrease and have made the economy more attractive for foreign investment.

-Although manufacturing overtook agriculture in the 1980s as the major contributor to GDP, agriculture continues to play a major role in the Turkish economy, especially in employment.
-In 2011 agriculture was estimated to account for 9.3 per cent of GDP and 25.4 per cent of employment.
-There is a substantial unregistered economy, with estimates of its value ranging from 20 per cent to 50 per cent of economic activity.
+Although manufacturing overtook agriculture in the 1980s as the major contributor to GDP, agriculture continues to play a major role in the Turkish economy, accounting for about 8 to 9 percent of GDP.